stat-ml/uncertainty_from_proper_scoring_rules/README.md

 - ood_visualizations.ipynb: Creates visualizations for the OOD problem.
 - mis_analysis.ipynb: Generates plots for the misclassification problem.
 - mis_visualizations.ipynb: Creates visualizations for the misclassification problem.

-### Notes on Trained Models
-Due to a supplementary material size limit of 100MB, we cannot include the trained models in this repository.
-However, we are ready to provide them through any resource that maintains anonymity upon request.